seika-afk/Next-Word-Prediction./README.md

 1. Run the `NextWordPredictor.ipynb` notebook.
 2. Train the model using the provided dataset or your own.
-3. Use the prediction cell to enter a text input and get the next predicted word.
+3. Use the prediction cell to enter a text input and get the next predicted word